Exclusive: Echo chambers - Fake news fact-checks hobbled by low reach, study shows

 The EU found no large-scale, cross-border attempts to sway voters but warned of hard-to-detect home-grown operations.

-Alto analysed abnormal, hyperactive users making dozens of posts per day to deduce which political communities were most tainted by suspect posts in each country.
+Alto analyzed abnormal, hyperactive users making dozens of posts per day to deduce which political communities were most tainted by suspect posts in each country.

 Less than 1% of users - mostly sympathetic to populist and far-right parties - generated around 10% of the total posts related to politics.